 The township is not on the banks of the Cooper but a kilometer or so to the north next to a non permanent waterhole and closer to the Merninie Creek with its permanent waterhole.When this creek is not flowing because of local rain the backup of flood waters from the Cooper will fill the waterhole.

 The first customs officer was Mr Ivory who was transferred from Bundaberg with his wife, they lived in a tent before the Customs house was built in 1887.
+Behind the Customs House building there is an ancient midden.
 The town became the depot for the rabbit netting fence and those doing the construction lived in the town.
-The painting depicting the camel train delivering the rolls of netting shows the enthusiasm for life in the town.
+The painting depicting the camel train delivering the rolls of netting shows the regular life in the town.

 In 1886 a square mile was resumed from the Nappa Merrie station for the town to be known as OONTOO, the name came from the permanent waterhole in Coopers Creek known as the Oontoo waterhole which was right on the boundry of South Australia and Queensland.
 This water hole was the regular stopping place for the Afghan camel drivers when bringing stores or taking wool away for the Conrick family who ran Nappa Merrie.
 They preferred that the Afghans and their camels stay at the Oontoo Waterhole as the camels caused havic with the horses when they camped at the homestead.
 The name Oontoo was chosen by the Afghans as OONTOO in Persian means “in that” or “inside of that” and in Sudanese “thirsty”.
 It is a small waterhole but very deep due to the swirling water when the Cooper is running.